Jump to Section

 3. It looks like there are lots of landing-page templates out there.
 How can I choose one?
 Isn’t it all pretty subjective?

 Landing-page creators today are inundated with choices.
 As I’m writing this, LeadPages alone offers well over 100 landing-page templates in our standard library, plus more than 200 others available for purchase in our Marketplace.
 And that number climbs every week.
 Quick sidenote: If you’re not 100% sure what a “template” is, think of it as the set of files that make an individual web page look and function as it does.
 If you’re a LeadPages customer and you use a LeadPages template, you’ll be able to customize the template inside our app just by clicking and typing.
-If you don’t subscribe to any landing-page software, you can still use landing-page templates like the ones we occasionally give away for free on our blog by downloading the files.
+If you don’t subscribe to any landing-page software, you can still use landing-page templates like by downloading the files.
 But you’ll need to know how to code in order to customize them and host them on your site—since you aren’t using our software, you won’t be able to just type and click.
 So how to choose?
 Well, you could read up on the best practices for designing landing pages and try to find templates that follow those principles.
 But this could take enough time to qualify as a whole new hobby.
 If you’re not up for that, I’d recommend taking advantage of one unique LeadPages® feature: the template library’s Sort by Conversion Rate function. [caption id="attachment_5806" align="aligncenter" width="795"]

 Note the Conversion Rate sort option, circled at the top in blue.[/caption] What this feature does is analyze how these pages are performing for all LeadPages® users, and then send the ones with the highest conversion rates (more on that term below) to the top.
 This initial data can be a great way to narrow down your choices.
 And there is real data out there on this.
 It’s true that template-design preferences are “subjective” on an individual level.
 If one site visitor responds more favorably to pages with photo backgrounds, while another is more likely to take action on a page with a solid background, it’s not that one of them is more “right” than another.
 But if you do some research and find that 80% of people respond better to sites with photo backgrounds than to sites with solid backgrounds . . . now you don’t just have a couple of opinions.
 You have some data.
 Good template designers draw on this kind of research when they make design decisions, so that by the time you use one of their templates, you’re benefitting from a large body of knowledge.
 And once you’re up and running, you can contribute to that body of knowledge by doing some testing on your own—read on to learn how.